jbush001/HeadphoneGuitarPracticeAmp/README.md

 ## Setup (MacOS)

+### Initial bits

+Set up the environment (only required once)

+    ./setup.sh

 ### CAD

 This uses the build123d package for all CAD design.
-To set up first time:

-    python3 -m venv .venv
-    pip install -r requirements.txt

 When starting a new terminal/session:

     source ./venv/bin/activate